19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 #### Walk

 1,000 feet (200 squares at 5 feet, 100 squares at 10 feet) per [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-At walking speed PCs will be [Surprised](../Conditions/Surprised.md) by all encounters and spring all traps.
+At walking speed, PCs will be [Surprised](../Conditions/Surprised.md) by all encounters and spring all traps.
 This takes a PC's [Delving Action](../Core%20Procedures/Action.md#Delving%20Action).

 #### Run